carbonsam/config/README.md

-# config
+# Config :hammer_and_wrench:

-Configuration files and setup instructions for my tool preferences
+Configuration files and setup instructions for my tool preferences.